Positly Knowledge Base

 Positly’s PII Guidelines in Detail

-Researchers must select the checkbox marked “This study will collect personally identifiable information” when setting up each run.
+1. If you are collecting PII, you must select the checkbox marked “This study will collect personally identifiable information” when setting up each run.

 Selecting this checkbox affirms that your study and research practices adhere to these guidelines.
 This box does not affect the cost of a study or the compensation to participants.

-Researchers must only request PII when it is strictly necessary and explain its purpose to participants.
+2. You must only request PII when it is strictly necessary and explain its purpose to participants.

-Researchers must not make PII a requirement for survey completion or participant compensation.
+3. You must not make PII a requirement for survey completion or participant compensation.

 If a participant opens and completes a study, they should receive their base compensation (the compensation listed for the study) regardless of whether they submit PII.
-Researchers may not screen out or otherwise prevent participants who do not provide PII from reaching their Positly completion link.
+You may not screen out or otherwise prevent participants who do not provide PII from reaching their Positly completion link.
 Requests for PII must be optional and skippable in surveys.
 Furthermore, it should be clear to participants that providing PII is not a requirement for base compensation.

 For more information about running longitudinal studies that collect PII, please see our Guide to Running Longitudinal Studies.